devinit/datahub/README.md

 - The file system is your routes.
 Drop a new file in pages and it becomes a route
 - Automatic code splitting at route level
+- Does away with alot of tooling configuration boilerplate

 ## [On why we chose flow for types](https://djcordhose.github.io/flow-vs-typescript/2016_hhjs.html#/27)